vjaramillo/churn_analysis/Readme.md

 We can see in the plot that the daily sales data is skewed.
 This happens to many clients, since they sell, in general, small amounts per day most of the time.
 And obviously, there is no negative sales, so in the X-axis, the minimum value will be always 0 (unless we remove that data).

-After exploring few of the data sets, it can be seen that the probabilistic distribution of the data, in general, does not follows any pattern (e.g., does not fit with a gaussian distribution, or with skewed distribution, etc.).
+After exploring few of the data sets, it can be seen that the probabilistic distributions of the data, in general, are very diverse and do not fit with a gaussian distribution, however, few of them suffer skewness.

 Some data sets have not so much entries (the shortest register has entries of around 4 months), and others have registers of almost the 4 years.

-With the following script, we can compare some distributions of sales between different clients (4 in this case)
+With the following script, we can compare some (Max-normalized) distributions of sales between different clients (4 in this case)

 ```python
 df = df.sort_values(by='report_date')